You can lower your chances of getting or spreading the virus by taking these steps:

 Don’t Go Out if You Have Symptoms

-If you start to have mild symptoms like a runny nose and headache, stay home until you feel better.
+If you start to have mild symptoms like a runny nose and headache, stay home for 5 full days until you feel better.
+When you do go out, continue to wear a mask for 5 more days.
+Get tested as soon as possible.
 Your symptoms could mean you have the infection and could spread it to others.

 Also, hospitals and doctor’s offices are dealing with many cases of COVID-19.
 Going to the doctor for mild symptoms will raise your chance of getting the virus, and make clinics busier.